Koprfkingl/codewars_solutions/README.md

 ### Local Installation

-- modify the `.env_public` file with your codewars username
 - create an `.env_secret` file with your codewars token

 Your token may be found when inspecting the request to the corewars site after login.